BenPainter/cse212-Final-Project/2-sets.md

 ![Efficiency Chart](SetEffciency.PNG)

 ## Try It Yourself
 The youth are always coming up with new terms and lingo that will baffle even the wisest of scholars.
-Mr Smith wants to be able to stay up to date with what his students are saying.
+Mr. Smith wants to be able to stay up to date with what his students are saying.
 He wants a program to allow his students to create a list of new terms that they use.
-Each student won’t know what the other student’s have submitted and Mr Smith does not want to have the same term appear multiple times.
+Each student won’t know what the other students have submitted and Mr. Smith does not want to have the same term appear multiple times.
 Create a program to fulfill Mr. Smith’s request.

 Here is a [template](2.2SETstudent_dictionary_problem.py) to start off from.